soniasol/FreEM-SemiD-norm/scripts/README.md

-# Steps to train our normalisation model
+# Steps to train the normalisation model

 ## 1. Generate a Metadata Table
 - Create a CSV file (`table.csv`) listing all texts and their associated metadata.